transcovo/matchmaker/README.md

 ```
 **isgoodreviewer** is used to distinguish the experienced reviewers in order to create reviewer pairs that contain at least one experienced reviewer.
 **maxsessionsperweek** is optional, default is 3.
 If set to 0, it also falls back to the default value.
+**skills** describes the areas of expertise of a reviewer in order to create pairs of people with same competences.
+If not specified the reviewer can be paired with any other reviewer (no matter the skills)

 You need to create/retrieve a `client_secret.json` file containing a valid Google Calendar
 access token for Kapten's calendar.